ka215/cdbt/readme.txt

 = 2.0.8 =
 * Fixed a bug in the filter of "cdbt_select_clause_optimaize".
 * Fixed a bug when using "Included assets setting" in the plugin options.
+* Fixed a bug that "get_data" method did not work if in column of the target row included a particular character as like single-byte space, when at the table without a primary key.
 * Added the section of "SQL of Create Table" into the "Operate Table" tab on the "CDBT Tables Management".
+* Prevented php notice error when opening modal on the "cdbt-edit" shortcode.

 = 2.0.7 =